jsom1/jsom1.github.io/_walkthroughs/ScriptKiddie.md

 ![TCP stream]({{https://jsom1.github.io/}}/_images/htb_sk_ws2.png)
 </div>

 Unsurprisingly, we see the file *console* was not found...
-Let's try the simplest things first, so let's have a look at the Metasploit exploit.
-Maybe it will work?
+The console is supposed to be triggered by an erorr, but there is no such thing in the exploit...
+Let's try the simplest things first and have a look at the Metasploit exploit.
+Maybe this one will work?
 We start Metasploit with *sudo msfconsole -q* (-q for quiet), and then *search werkzeug*.
 We *use* it and *set* the required options:

 <div class="img_container">
 ![Metasploit fail]({{https://jsom1.github.io/}}/_images/htb_sk_metasploit.png)